5 Things Quietly Destroying Your Relationship—None of Them is Cheating

 Protect the friendship layer

 Beneath all five of these killers is an eroding friendship.
-Invest in it: do something together you both genuinely enjoy, ask questions you’ve never asked, be curious about who your partner is becoming — not just who they were when you met.
+Invest in it: do something together you both genuinely enjoy, ask questions you’ve never asked, and be curious about who your partner is becoming—not just who they were when you met.
 Friendship is the immune system of a relationship.

 FINAL WORD

-John Gottman’s landmark guide — the source of much of this research.
+John Gottman’s landmark guide is the source of much of this research.
 Practical, evidence-based, and readable.
 The best single book for couples who want to understand their patterns.

 Buy Now on Amazon